Swiip/generator-gulp-angular/docs/README.md

 Welcome to the documentation of the generator.
 The goal of the generator is to bringing to you a cutting edge project with all technologies and optimization you could want or even you don't know yet that you want!

-But it can't and shouldn't match all the requirements of all projects.
-It's why it's generate a code that you have to make it yours and adapt it to your project.
+But it can't and shouldn't match the requirements of all projects.
+It's why it generates a code that you have to make it yours and adapt it to your project.

 * [Usage](usage.md) - Installation, main gulp commands, options, parameters...
 * [User Guide](user-guide.md) - How to use your new project and beneficiate from all tools featured
 * [How it Works](how-it-works.md) - Description of all mechanisms in the build process.
-* [Suggestion box](suggestion-box.md) - Not a roadmap, just the list of all the ideas we have to add to the project

 ## Recipes